ian-weisser/asknot/README.md

 A version for Wordpress, is also included in a separate dir.
 You can safely delete either the HTML or Wordpress dirs that you are not using.

+A great landing page for each role is strongly recommended, but outside the scope of this tool.
+A great landing page usually includes sections like: Welcome, prerequisites, how to get started, how to measure your progress, and how to ask for help.

 ## Try it out without installing anything

     git clone https://github.com/ian-weisser/asknot
-    # Open `asknot/html/index.html` in your favorite browser!
+    # Open `asknot/html/index.html` in your favorite browser.

 ## Installing as a standalone web page